Age: Applicants must be at least 20 years of age to apply and must be 21 years of age upon graduating from the Department’s Trooper Trainee Academy.

 The first step toward becoming a Texas State Trooper is submitting your application on-line.
 If you meet the minimum requirements you will be notified by email or telephone of the next available test date.
-The physical readiness test and written tests must be completed within 30 days of submission of your on-line application, unless the Tester or Recruiter approve other arrangements.
+The physical readiness test and written tests must be completed within 30 days of submission of your on-line application, unless the Recruiter approves other arrangements.

 All applicants must meet the basic requirements for entrance into training for the position of Trooper in the Texas Highway Patrol.

-The Department of Public Safety will continue to accept applications for Trooper Trainee year round.
 The application process will require the applicant to travel to Texas a minimum of 3 times to complete the required testing.
-The applicant’s travel expense is not reimbursed by the Department.
+The applicant’s travel expenses are not reimbursed by the Department.

 - Reserve or National Guard personnel who have accumulated 730 retirement points or have 6 years’ service in the Reserve or National Guard would be eligible to apply as the Texas State Trooper.
 Retirement points or service would need to be verified by the individual’s Retirement Points Accounting Management (RPAM), NGB Form 23, Retirement Points Accounting System (RPAS) or AHRC Form 249-2-E. The DD-214 and the RPAM are both required documents to start the trooper trainee application process.

-- Duty Station Assignments will be assigned during the fourth week of the academy.
+- Duty Station Assignments will be made in sufficient time for the recruit to locate and secure housing.
 These assignments will be guaranteed upon graduation.
 The available locations are based upon the needs of the Department.